GavinHuttley/MutationDiseqAnalysis/README.md

 `ape-match-cds-intron` -> Filters intron and CDS alignments based on number of aligned positions and sequence complexity.
 Produces a separate sqlitedb for CDS and introns.

-## Analysis of microbial sequences
+## Sampling of microbial sequences

-`filter-alignments` -> Converts nexus formatted aligned sequences into a rinydb, dropping aligned columns with gaps.
+`filter-alignments` -> Converts nexus formatted aligned sequences into a sqlitedb, dropping aligned columns with gaps.

 `microbial-fit-gn` -> Fits GN model to the collection of microbial 16S alignments.